Trump tells Gulf leaders Iran must cease support of proxy groups as part of any nuclear deal

 In Israel, authorities are investigating allegations that Qatar hired close advisers to Israeli Prime Minister Benjamin Netanyahu to launch PR campaigns to improve the Gulf nation's image among Israelis.

-Two European Union lawmakers found themselves accused of taking money from Doha in a scandal dubbed "Qatar-gate."
+Two European Union lawmakers were accused of taking money from Doha in a scandal dubbed "Qatar-gate."
 U.S. prosecutors in 2020 accused Qatar of bribing FIFA executive committee members to secure the tournament in the country in 2022.

-In 2024, RTX Corporation, the defense contractor formerly known as Raytheon, agreed to pay more than $950 million to resolve allegations that it defrauded the U.S. government and paid bribes to secure business with Qatar.
-Doha always has denied wrongdoing and sponsors an annual anti-corruption prize.
+In 2024, RTX Corp., the defense contractor formerly known as Raytheon, agreed to pay more than $950 million to resolve allegations that it defrauded the U.S. government and paid bribes to secure business with Qatar.
+Doha always has denied wrongdoing.

 Qatar follows an ultraconservative form of Sunni Islam known as Wahhabism born out of Saudi Arabia.
 However, Qatar struck a different tack in the Arab Spring by backing Islamists, including Egypt’s Muslim Brotherhood and former Egyptian President Mohammed Morsi, as well as those who rose up against Assad.